 Is YouTube Lying about Surround Sound?

 What’s the YouTube support 5.1, 7.1 surrounds sound mean?
 Do they lie?
-When YouTube says that they support 5.1 and 7.1 surrounds, they only support surround sound upload and not playback.
+When YouTube says that they support 5.1 and 7.1 surround, they only support surround sound upload and not playback.

 This means that when you upload a surround sound either in the 5.1 or 7.1 channel formats, YouTube folds the extra channels into the left or right channels.